 It’s not unusual for comics to arrive at the same basic joke at the same time.
 This especially happens if you are writing jokes about current events or common joke topics like online dating.
 The more original you are, the fewer problems you’ll have telling jokes similar to others.

-I would encourage new comics to try clean or PG 13 material for their first times.
-Comics can get a lot of laughs being dirty and cussing in some places and turn off the audience in others.
+I would encourage new comics to try clean or PG 13 material to start.
+Comics can get laughs being dirty in some places and turn off the audience in others.

 See live shows beforehand